-Our 4-H and Youth Cattle Show on Saturday, October 5th, 2013 sees many local youngsters and their charges vying for the blue ribbon.
+Our 4-H and Youth Cattle Show takes place on the first Saturday of the Fair.
+The show sees many local youngsters and their charges vying for the blue ribbon.
 This is not a meat cattle show where the winner must relinquish his prized animal to a high bidder, but it is a family show where the participants proudly display their animals.

 Milking Demonstrations and Pet a Calf

 Daily as posted

 Be a Cattle Buddy and groom a calf!
 Hands on opportunities throughout the day...

 Please remember to wash your hands after leaving any area with animals.

 An average dairy cow transpires in the summertime up to 30 liters to the environment and during the wintertime up to 15 liters.

 Beef cattle require 15 to 25 gallons of water per day per animal.

 Lactating dairy cows require almost 30 gallons of water per day per animal.

 Calves will gain more weight when they have access to plenty of water.